RAISA2005/Churn_prediction/README.md

 2. MODEL PREDICTION
 -------------------
-- The saved RNN model is loaded.
+- The saved ANN model is loaded.
 - New customer input data is provided to the model.
 - The model predicts whether the customer will:
   - Stay with the company, or